gamergemparq/Randomness/README.md

 feasible.
 Salts used with the Blowfish hash do not need to be cryptographically secure random strings so Randomness's salt generator by default uses the casses pseudo-random generator.

+Some people advocate resalting every time a user logs in.
+I think this is only useful if you also limit the time interval between user logins, e.g. block an account if the user hasn't logged in in more than N weeks.

 Using PHP's crypt() to store passwords
 --------------------------------------